Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas

 4.Plant a Garden- This can be a fun family activity that can bring nutritious snacks all summer and teach valuable lessons.
 Depending on where you live and what you plant, planting might need to begin prior to Summer vacation, but planting on a weekend during the last few weeks of school will bring you something to tend for most of the summer.
 Where we live, zone 5, many plants like tomatoes, cucumbers and beans can be planted Memorial Day weekend, which is the first weekend of summer for many children in our area.

 Tomatoes and cucumbers are some of the easiest to grow.
 We use the square-foot gardening method and this could be a great summer activity for your family.
+Just a quick note here though… tomatoes and cucumbers don’t want to be grown together, so don’t plant them in the same pot or box.

 6.Have a Do Nothing Day- With the hustle of Summer sometimes we forget to relax.
 Having a day where the family just does nothing, maybe even stays in their pajamas, can be just what is needed!